papivot/pace-docs/PKS Harbor integration.md

 > `docker push [Harbor_fqdn]/project-priv-a/centos7:v2`

-- Within the Harbor UI navigate to Projects -> project-priv-a -> centos7.
-There should be two images v1 and v2.
+- Within the Harbor UI, navigate to Projects -> project-priv-a -> centos7.
+There should be two images, v1 and v2.
 Select both and scan them.
 Once the scan is completed, observe the results. v1 should have a number of vulnerabilities while v2 should be clean.

 Navigate to Projects -> project-priv-a-> Configuration and set the following -